duststorm/makehuman/trunk/makehuman/docs/source/writing_plugins.rst

 As you can see, we take the uv values from obj.uvValues.
-The uv values are ref erenced in two places, obj.uvValues holds all the uv values of each vertex by index.
+The uv values are referenced in two places, obj.uvValues holds all the uv values of each vertex by index.
 Face.uv is a list with the uv values of each vertex of the face.
 The reason is that while normals are per vertex, uv values are per facevertex, because a vertex can have a different uv depending on which face is drawn.